madnuttah/unbound-docker/doc/DETAILS.md

 When NLnet Labs publishes a new stable Unbound release, the image will be built, pushed to Docker Hub, tagged and released -including the required signing by the bot [`@madnuttah-bot`](https://github.com/madnuttah-bot) according to the repo's strict security policies- to GitHub on a week-daily schedule without sacrificing security measures like SHA256 verification of the downloaded source tarball.
 As we take your network security serious, we are still able to manually update the image as soon as security fixes of the images' components were released.
 The same applies to the OpenSSL build environment when an OpenSSL update got released.

 The `latest` image is scanned for vulnerabilities using the [Aqua Security Trivy](https://trivy.dev/) and [Docker Scout](https://docs.docker.com/scout/) vulnerability scan on a daily schedule.
-If vulnerabilities have been detected, they'll show up in the `scan` of [CD Security Scan](https://github.com/madnuttah/unbound-docker/actions/workflows/cd-security-scan.yaml).
-The `canary` build shows the results in the workflow's run details and are being scanned an buildtime.
+If vulnerabilities have been detected, they'll show up in [Security](https://github.com/madnuttah/unbound-docker/security).
+The `canary` build only shows the results in the workflow's run details and are being scanned an buildtime.
 You need to be logged into GitHub to view the logs.

 ## Installation